What is the Digital Archive service?

 The Digital Archive will:

-• Provide access to archives that are digital for research, learning and teaching through the creation of an access copy from the original digital object.
+• Provide access to digital archives for research, learning, and teaching

-• Provide the University with its corporate memory and continue the university’s archive from the physical to the digital.
+• Safeguard the University’s corporate memory and continue the University’s archive from the physical to the digital

 Business Processes or Systems

-All these systems are open source and sustainable, developed in conjunction with users and its developers.
+In line with digital preservation good practice, these systems are all open source and sustainable, developed through collaboration between users and developers.

-Additional tools are used for activities such as transfer, integrity checking, appraisal, and migration processes, the majority of which are also open source, sustainable tools.
+The Digital Archive uses additional tools when necessary for activities such as verified transfer, integrity checking, appraisal, and file format migration, the majority of which are also open source.

 Schedule and Service Levels